videlalvaro/videlalvaro.github.io/_posts/2013-04-29-using-rabbitmq-in-unit-tests.md

 I hope this can be useful to you and let me know about any improvements you'd like to see.
 Maybe once we can get this into a more generic class we can add it to `php-amqplib`.
 One interesting change to add will be the possibility to run the broker in a different port, and also a way to pass our test user credentials to the listener class so RabbitMQ can use those instead of the default `guest:guest`.

 So go here and check out what's being cooked at the RabbitMQ labs: [http://www.rabbitmq.com/nightlies/rabbitmq-server/current/](http://www.rabbitmq.com/nightlies/rabbitmq-server/current/).

+NOTE: If you have Erlang installed you can do the same by using the [generic-unix tarball](http://www.rabbitmq.com/releases/rabbitmq-server/v3.0.4/rabbitmq-server-generic-unix-3.0.4.tar.gz).